mennemann/PSLGEditor/README.md

 To fix a point in place, highlight it, then press `f`.
 To loosen a point, do the same.

-Cick on a line segment: Split it
+Cick on a line segment:
++ while no point is selected: split it
++ while a point is selected: construct a segment from the highlighted point to the projection of the point onto the clicked segment

 To delete a line segment or a point, rightclick it